jleung51/duckveloper/README.md

 Use a hobby or utility knife to (carefully!) cut a small hole in the duck's rear end.

-Insert the LED into this hole so it will light up the duck when a voiceline is playing.
+Insert the LED into the hole so it will light up the duck when a voiceline is playing.

  Apologize profusely throughout the procedure.